Revisit the "Hocus Pocus" Cast Then and Now

 Thora Birch Now

-Thora Birch transitioned to more adult roles with 1999's "American Beauty" and "Ghost World."
+Birch transitioned to more adult roles with 1999's "American Beauty" and "Ghost World."
 Though she took a break from acting, she resumed her onscreen career in 2016.
 She went on to star in the drama series "Colony" on the USA Network and in several independent films, and made an appearance on season 10 of "The Walking Dead."
-She's slated to appear in Netflix's upcoming Addams Family series "Wednesday."
+In 2022, she directed and appeared in Lifetime's "The Gabby Petito Story."

 Omri Katz as Max